External Beam Radiation Therapy for Mesothelioma

 Going through any cancer treatment can be stressful.
 It helps to know what to expect.
 These are the typical steps you’ll go through when undergoing mesothelioma radiation treatment:[7]

-- The first step involves consultation by a radiation oncologist.
-Like the rest of your team, it is helpful to choose a radiation oncologist with experience treating mesothelioma.
+- The first step involves a consultation with a radiation oncologist.
+Like the rest of your team, it is helpful to choose a radiation oncologist with experience in treating mesothelioma.

 - Next, you will probably need imaging scans.
-This could involve CT scans or MRIs, depending on the type of therapy your doctor intends.
+Depending on the type of therapy your doctor intends, this could involve CT scans or MRIs.

 - Technicians may mark your skin with ink to help aim the radiation beam.